 If in doubt, seek independent or legal advice prior to engaging the services of a broker.

-If you're looking for a business broker then check out our links to Business Brokers NZ and see whose actively using the internet to market their client's businesses for sale.
+If you're looking for a business broker then check out our links to Business Brokers NZ Directory and see whose actively using the internet to market their client's businesses for sale.
 Here are some quick links to Auckland Business Brokers, Wellington Business Brokers and Christchurch Business Brokers.

-Read and download the 12 Questions to ask a Business Broker
+The 12 questions to ask a Business Broker

 Or for list your Business for Sale direct.

 By Richard O'Brien - nzbizbuysell